-Moreover, the valuation of the Group's land bank additionally depends on among others the building rights and the expected timing of the projects.
-The value of land bank which is assessed using a comparative method is determined by referring to the market prices applied in transactions relating to similar properties.
+Moreover, the valuation of the Group's landbank additionally depends on among others the building rights and the expected timing of the projects.
+The value of landbank which is assessed using a comparative method is determined by referring to the market prices applied in transactions relating to similar properties.

-The Group recognized net revaluation losses and impairment of assets and residential projects of €67,357 and €1,826 in the six-month period ended 30 June 2014 and in the six-month period ended 30 June 2015, respectively.
+The Group recognized net profit from revaluation and impairment of assets and residential projects of €24,067 and loss of €1,826 in the six month period ended 30 June 2016 and in six month period ended 30 June 2015, respectively.